 Sports have always been a big part of the Japanese culture with traditional sports like judo and sumo still being immensely popular.
 But also imported sports such as baseball and soccer are loved by many Japanese.
-Japanese people are often big sport fans and they are introduced to sports at a very young age at elementary school.
-Most people enjoy both participating and watching differents sports on a daily basis.
-When you walk in in the parks or visit the riverbanks especially on the weekend, you will be surprised by the large number of people engaged with all kinds of sports.
-From running and yoga to baseball and tennis, many people enjoy either watching of doing sports in their leisure time.
+Japanese people are often big sports fans and they are introduced to sports at a very young age in elementary school.
+Most people enjoy both participating in and watching different sports on a daily basis.
+When you walk in the parks or visit the riverbanks, especially on the weekend, you will be surprised by the large number of people engaged in all kinds of sports.
+From running and yoga to baseball and tennis, many people enjoy either watching or doing sports in their leisure time.

 Traditional sports such as sumo and judo are very popular, tickets for the Grand Sumo Tournaments sell out within the hour!
 Baseball games often attract large crowds of people, cheering for their team.
-In addition, as a host of the Olympic Games in 2020, some other sports have been getting more popularity.
 Learning about the trends and culture of sports in Japan helps you share an exciting moment with locals at the exciting matches.
 Here is the list of popular sports in Japan and how you can enjoy them too.

 3. Hakone Ekiden

-Soccer is, like many other countries, one of the most popular sports in the nation.
+Soccer is, like in many other countries, one of the most popular sports in the nation.
 People of all ages and both genders play soccer and futsal.
-The men’s national team is known as Samurai Blue after the color of their jersey, and the women’s national team is nicknamed Nadeshiko Japan, after a flower symbolizing the ideal image of Japanese woman.
-Most of the junior high and high schools have a soccer club, and matches and tournaments are held everywhere all year round.
-The J. League is the professional soccer league that was established in 1991.
-As of 2020, 56 teams are officially in the three levels of leagues: J1, J2 and J3 and the season last typically from March till December.
-Only the three teams that finish the season with the best results are eligible to compete at AFC Champions League, which is held every year to decide the best soccer team in the Asian region.
+The men’s national team is known as Samurai Blue after the color of their jersey, and the women’s national team is nicknamed Nadeshiko Japan, after a flower symbolizing the ideal image of a Japanese woman.
+Most junior high and high schools have a soccer club, and matches and tournaments are held everywhere all year round.
+The J. League is a professional soccer league that was established in 1991.
+As of 2020, 56 teams are officially in the three levels of leagues: J1, J2, and J3, and the season lasts typically from March to December.
+Only the three teams that finish the season with the best results are eligible to compete in AFC Champions League, which is held every year to decide the best soccer team in the Asian region.
 You can watch the J1 games on live TV or get (online) tickets at the official J. League website or on the matchday at the stadium.
 Tickets cost between ¥2,000 to ¥7,000.

 Volleyball was originally introduced to Japan from the US around the early 20th century.
 As it became more popular in Japan, it started to attract a number of new international players.
-The popularity hit the peak in 1964, when the Japan women’s volleyball team defeated Russia and won the gold medal at the Tokyo Olympics.
-It is now taught in PE classes or club activities at school, which allows students to play the exciting sport to develop the communication and social abilities with the teammates.
+Its popularity hit its peak in 1964 when the Japan women’s volleyball team defeated Russia and won the gold medal at the Tokyo Olympics.
+It is now taught in PE classes or club activities at school, which allows students to play the exciting sport to develop their communication and social abilities with their teammates.
 Tokyo Olympics will be a great opportunity to enjoy the exciting volleyball games by the strong teams from all over the world!